sikaeducation/curriculum/courses/401/standards/integrate-identity-management-apis/topics/auth-intro/README.md

 # Intro to Auth

 Some applications aren't personal.
 For example, a calculator doesn't need any concept of identity because everyone uses it in the same way, and many casual games don't need to persist user progress.
-Most applications need to manage identities somehow though:
+However, most applications need to manage identities.
+For example:

 * Social media apps need to differentiate one user's posts, comments, and network from another
 * eCommerce apps need to save payment credentials and wishlists for different users
 * Messaging apps need to control which users can see and send which messages

-How do you build identity systems into your applications?
+How do you integrate identity systems into your applications?

 ## Authentication vs. Authorization